DegreeCalc

 Nevada College Costs Overview

 Nevada is home to 5+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at NV public universities is $8,600 per year, which is 21% below the national average of $10,940.
+The average in-state tuition at NV public universities is $8,600 per year, which is 21% below the national planning benchmark of $10,940.
 When you add room and board ($12,600/year), the total annual cost of attending a public university in Nevada reaches $21,200.

 Private universities in Nevada average $26,400 per year in tuition alone, making a 4-year private degree approximately $156,000 including room and board.
 For students seeking a more affordable path, Nevada community colleges charge an average of just $3,200 per year, offering significant savings for the first two years before transferring to a four-year institution.